arunKumarNOP/h1702_ctf_writeups/L6/README.md

 ![constants_setup](constants_setup.png)

-Then there was a big if-else kind of statement in the same function which was not referenced from anywhere(atleast that what IDA thinks, but putting breakpoints using GDB and sometime with Frida, i found that i was called for each of the characters in message)
+Then there was a big if-else kind of statement in the same function which was not referenced from anywhere(atleast that what IDA thinks, but putting breakpoints using GDB and sometime with Frida, i found that it was called for each of the characters in message)

 ![nice_one_msg](nice_one_msg.png)